SDSU-Research-CI/.github/profile/README.md

 ## Welcome 👋

-This is the public GitHub organization for SDSU's Research & Cyberinfrastructure group.
+This is the public GitHub organization for SDSU's Research & Cyberinfrastructure (R&CI) group.
 Information about our group can be found on our [IT website](https://it.sdsu.edu/research).
 We maintain our technical documention here: [https://sdsu-research-ci.github.io/](https://sdsu-research-ci.github.io/).

 Quick Links
 - [Instructional Cluster](https://sdsu-research-ci.github.io/instructionalcluster) 🖥️